 Accessible Media: Accessible Design in Digital Media,

-French and English, from Humber College Institute of Technology and
+in both French and English, from Humber College Institute of

-Advanced Learning in Canada.
-It focuses on the representation of
+Technology and Advanced Learning in Canada.
+It focuses on the

-disability in media, video captioning, audio transcription, described
+representation of disability in media, video captioning, audio

-description and tutorials on how to make accessible documents and
+on how to make accessible documents and presentations.
+While

-presentations.
-While this course offers practical insight into how
+this course offers practical insight into how to make media

-to make media accessible in the final stages of production, it also
+accessible in the final stages of production, it also reminds

-to raise awareness of the systemic, attitudinal, physical, information
+course is to raise awareness of the systemic, attitudinal,

 Be careful in using platforms like WordPress, Wix, Weebly or other drag-and-drop web development platforms - the templates they provide are NOT made to meet accessibility guidelines.
 If you are going to use such a platform, use it only for your first, initial, basic website, and have a plan (and budget accordingly) to replace that initial, basic website entirely with a more robust and more accessible site.